kathi-munk/clc3-project/README.md

 ### Database
 ![Database](https://github.com/kathi-munk/clc3-project/blob/main/img/db_model.png)

+For the Monolith we opted for a sqlite database since it was easier to start with.
+However, for the microservices architecture we chose a PostgreSQL database to enable external access via a dedicated port.

 ### Features
 - **User Authentication**: Supports user login functionality.
 - **Movie Management**: Users can view movies, add them to their watchlist, and mark them as watched with ratings.